dany25/StopSignsProject/README.md

 We can fit easily this curve using degree 2 polynomial regression.
 On the test set, this would actually makes us able to retrieve the absolute value of the heading with a really good accuracy.

 But this approach on a real world image would be strongly sensitive to the scale.
 In fact, the blue line indicates the percentage of the real image found (79.37%).
 This percentage would corresponds to an absolute value of eading equal to 41° on the fitted curve.
 This image is an example of a 41° heading and as we see, this is still too much compared to the true heading of the real image considered earlier (around 25° approximately).
+But this solution is better than the one previously found based on the K-nearest neighbor.

 ![Alt text](real_images/sign_41_0.jpg?raw=true "Stop Sign with a 41° heading")